ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

-20. Script that reverse its input.
+22. Script that displays all user and their hom direcrtories,sorted by users.